sajjadGG/book-python/basics/sequence/tuple.rst

 List:

     * mutable
-    * implemented in memory as list of pointers to objects
+    * implemented in memory as list of references to objects
     * objects are scattered in memory

 Memory Footprint: